detvnk/youtubeShoutoutWall/README.md

 First download and extract this repository to a local directory.

 1. a.
-First Add Nightbot to your channel: Use this link here. https://beta.nightbot.tv/
+Add Nightbot to your channel if you haven't already: Use this link here. https://beta.nightbot.tv/

 1. b.
 Install the Custom Quote API system into your night bot by following these instructions